Vitamin C - Why Is Vitamin C Important In a Child's Diet?

 How Does Vitamin C Function in Your Child’s Body?

-Below are several benefits of vitamin C for both you and your child:
+Below are several benefits of vitamin C for both your child and you:

 • Prevents chronic diseases